Kupffer cell: Function

 In response to infection or irritation, Kupffer cells can produce inflammatory cytokines, TNF-alpha, oxygen radicals, and proteases.
 Excessive production of these mediators is linked to the development of liver injury.

 Apart from clearing bacteria, Kupffer cells are also responsible for recycling hemoglobin by destroying senescent red blood cells through phagocytic action.
 The globin chains are re-used, while the iron-containing portion, heme, is further broken down into iron, which is re-used, and bilirubin, which is conjugated to glucuronic acid within hepatocytes and secreted into the bile.

 Helmy et al. identified a receptor present in Kupffer cells, the complement receptor of the immunoglobulin family (CRIg).
 Mice without CRIg could not clear complement system-coated pathogens.
 CRIg is conserved in mice and humans and is a critical component of the innate immune system.

+Kupffer cells are one of the main sources of plasma Cholesteryl ester transfer protein (CETP), which regulates plasma levels of High-density lipoprotein and Very low-density lipoprotein.
+Kupffer cells also perform arachidonic acid metabolism and are a major source of prostanoids in the liver.